August 8, 2020 0 Comment

 Simply speaking, virtual workspaces can be defined as a digital environment where employees of an organization interact and work together.
 They are not co-located physically.

-However, it is important that employees, who are working remotely are integrated with the organizational culture.
 So, it can ensure that these employees share the common values of the organization and are properly engaged.

-What are the Challenges in building a Workplace Culture in Virtual Environments?
+What are the Challenges in Building a Workplace Culture in Virtual Environments?

 It is a well-acknowledged fact that the culture of an organization plays a critical role in enhancing its success.
-Most organizations have managed to create a well-developed organizational culture in their physical workspaces.
-However, its integration into the newly developed virtual work environment is still a long journey.

-In fact, there are several key challenges faced by organizations to extend their culture into the digital work environment:
+There are several key challenges faced by organizations to extend their culture into the digital work environment:

-Lack of proper communication among the employees and between the employees and their managers is one of the biggest challenges.
+– Lack of proper communication among the employees and between the employees and their managers is one of the biggest challenges.

 – In fact, cultural and ideological differences between employees are difficult to address in a virtual environment